 Alternatives to the Project were developed per CEQA Guidelines Section 15126.6.
 Section 5.0, Environmental Analysis and Comparison of Alternatives, provides a complete description of all alternatives considered, including an explanation for rejecting potential alternatives for further analysis.
+In addition, in response to comments made on the Draft EIR, an additional alternative, the Proposed Project Plus Hilda and Hazel Pipeline Removal Alternative, has been added to this EIR, which is described below and included in the comparative analysis.
 The following were the alternatives evaluated and carried forward to the Environmentally Superior Alternative Discussion.